-PS/LOP only - this indicates the presence of, or a shutdown caused by, wrong a.c. supply phase sequence or a loss of one or more a.c. supply phases.
-Disconnect the a.c. power and check the a.c. supply fuses or circuit breaker, especially if the driver is supplied from another power source.
-Also check the FUL1, FUL2 and FUL3 control fuses on the commutating power supply.
-Refer to Commutating Power Supply Troubleshooting if any of these fuses are blown.
-Check that the drive is connected to the a.c. supply in the correct phase sequence.
+PS/LOP only - This indicates the presence of wrong AC supply phase sequence or a loss of one or more AC supply phases.
+Disconnect the AC power and check the AC supply fuses or circuit breaker, especially if the driver is supplied from another power source.
+Also, check the FUL1, FUL2 and FUL3 control fuses on the commutating power supply Refer to Commutating Power Supply Troubleshooting if any of these fuses are blown.
+Check that the drive is connected to the AC supply in the correct phase sequence.

-ITOC only - This indicates an inverter output overcurrent shutdown, either due to an instantaneous trip for current levels over 175% of rated drive current, or an inverse time trip of from 15 seconds to 1 minute for lower overcurrent levels, depending on the current limit setting.
+ITOC only - This indicates an inverter output overcurrent detection either due to instantaneous current levels over 175% of rated drive current, or an inverse time trip of from 15 seconds to 1 minute for lower overcurrent levels, depending on the current limit setting.
 Check for motor overloading, excessive volts/hz adjustment, locked rotor, or for motor single phasing.
-Also check for motor being switched on to the inverter at other than synchronized operation or minimum voltage and frequency.
-Finally check for motor cable shorts or grounds.
-Also refer to Driver Troubleshooting in this section.
+Also, check for motor being switched on to the inverter at other than synchronized operation or minimum voltage and frequency.
+Finally, check for motor cable shorts or grounds.
+Also, refer to Driver Troubleshooting in this section.

 ITOC and IFT - This indicates an inverter output overcurrent which is excessive enough to also cause an inverter fault.
 Check for motor jam-ups, excessive volts/hz adjustment, locked rotor, or for motor single phasing.
-Also check for motor being switched on to the inverter at other than synchronized operation or minimum voltage and frequency.
-Finally check for shorts or grounds in output cables and motor windings.
+Also, check for motor being switched on to the inverter at other than synchronized operation or minimum voltage and frequency.
+Finally, check for shorts or grounds in output cables and motor windings.